waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 Additional details about a node are contained in the description field.
 The letters inside the brackets `[ ]` indicate:

-* `C` - Node equipped with a chemical sensor.
+* `C` - Node is equipped with a chemical sensor.
-* `A` - Node equipped with a particular matter sensor.
+* `A` - Node is equipped with an air quality sensor.

 ### Sensor Metadata